getmoto/moto/README.md

 Take a minute to think how you would have tested that in the past.

-Now see how you could test it with Moto:
+Now, see how you could test it with Moto:

 ```python
 import boto3